 Migraine is a condition where people are affected by recurrent painful headaches that last for days.
 Its other symptoms include hypersensitivity to light, smell and sound, visual disturbances before an attack, and pain in only one side of the head.
+Some choose to seek relief in treatments like botox specifically for migraine pain relief, but it can all come down to your diet.
 The relation between diet and migraines has been a topic of constant study.
 Several foods can trigger a migraine attack, and certain supplements can reduce their occurrence and severity.

 Here are six dietary tips that help manage migraines.

 While a nutritious diet is a must for everyone, research on the relation between diet and migraines shows that processed foods are likely to trigger migraines.
 A healthy diet for migraines includes several fruits, vegetables, lean protein, and can be similar to a Mediterranean diet.
 Some foods that should be avoided include nitrite-rich foods like bacon, hot dogs, and deli meats aged cheeses as they contain migraine-inducing tyramine, red wine, foods with artificial sweeteners, and more.

 One of the most important aspects of the relation between diet and migraines are trigger foods.
 Even if the food you consume is organic, fresh, and nutritious, it might be the cause of inducing a migraine.
 Common food triggers are beans, citrus fruits, nuts (especially peanuts), and cultured dairy items.
 If you find that consuming these foods leads to an onset of migraine attacks, they are best avoided.
 In people with celiac disease, gluten can act as a trigger for migraines too.